K. Krishnamoorthy

 Krishnasamy Krishnamoorthy (1 July 1944 – 16 January 2019) was an Indian politician.
 He served as a Member of Lok Sabha from Mayiladuthurai from 1998 to 1999.

-Biography

-Krishnasamy Krishnamoorthi was born on 1 July 1944 to Krishnasamy at Kumbakonam in India.
+He was born on 1 July 1944 to Krishnasamy at Kumbakonam in India.
 He graduated in arts from Government College, Kumbakonam and qualified as a lawyer from Madras Law College.

 Politics

-Krishnasamy Krishnamoorthi served as a Member of the Tamil Nadu Legislative Assembly from 1984 to 1988.
+Krishnamoorthi served as a Member of the Tamil Nadu Legislative Assembly from 1984 to 1988.
 In 1998, he stood for election from Mayiladuthurai constituency for 12th Lok Sabha as a candidate of Tamil Maanila Congress and won over Pattali Makkal Katchi candidate by margin of 42,456 votes in which the election Mani Shankar Aiyar finished fourth and lost his deposit.